schartz/bebics/README.md

 It is a fork of [this Sourceforge Project](https://sourceforge.net/p/ebics/)

-It i sunder development.
+It is under development.
 Work is being done to make it configurable.

 DO NOT use in production.